 Evidence shows that weight loss can be achieved from a variety of different dietary interventions, whether this is long-term or short-term.
 For weight management to be effective, there must be short-term and long-term goals/plans.
 If this is not in place, there is likely to be weight regain.
 Every individual responds differently to different diet and exercise interventions (8).

 It is advised that a combination of dietary and exercise interventions should be used.
 This is due to the promotion of a negative energy balance and the improvement of other health-related risks with exercise.
+There are several other factors in play that can influence why you are not losing weight.

 If you are beginning your weight loss and/or exercise journey, and need some structure to achieve your goals, book a session with one of our dietitian specialists to get individual and tailored advice.